MalaHard-RoboTech/Climb_arduino/useful_odrive_configuration.md

 odrv0.config.max_regen_current = 0.1

-# to make the regerative current circuit work i had to disable otp (over temp protection) switch -> off because we don't have a thermistor jet but we can add one in the near future
+- to make the regerative current circuit work i had to disable otp (over temp protection) switch -> off because we don't have a thermistor jet but we can add one in the near future

+curernt_control_bandwoth = 5000 #from more satble performance